 The addict needs to come along side his partner emotionally, working to understand why she is feeling so distraught.
 Examining some of the particulars of porn-viewing can go a long way toward increasing that understanding.

-Understanding the partner’s viewpoint and feelings can help the addict in his battle to overcome this addiction.
-It can also open the door to compassion for her and for her wounded heart.
-Compassion, in turn, can help heal the relationship and restore emotional connection and wholeness.
+Understanding the partner’s viewpoint and feelings can open the door to compassion for her and can help the addict see that porn-viewing wounds her deeply.
+Compassion and understanding, together, can help heal the relationship and restore emotional connection and wholeness.